koulanurag/mmn/README.md

     ```

 ## Usage
-In this section, we describe the usage of the scripts:
+In this section, we describe the usage of the scripts.
+We described it based on the Atari games, however for other environments such as MCE or Gold Rush the settings and steps are pretty the same.
+To run Atari games, you should use the `main_atari.py` file.
+To run the MCE environments or the Tomita Grammars, `main_mce.py` or `main_tomita.py` should be used respectively.

 ### Parameters
 ```